WhoIAM-Development/WhoIAmB2CLocalizationTool/README.md

 # Introduction
-This tool is to help in converting localization data of AD B2C from Excel/CSV to Xml
+This tool is to help in converting localization data of AD B2C from Excel/CSV to Xml and Xml to CSV

 # Getting Started
-The first part is currently implemented, ie, Excel/CSV to Xml file.
+1.Conversion of Excel/CSV to Xml file.
+2.Conversion of Xml to CSV file.

 # Build and Test
 The sample input excel (updated) is pushed along with the repo, please follow the same column names and format.